Barry Manilow: 2010s

-On January 26, 2010, Manilow released The Greatest Love Songs of All Time, and, in December of that year, the album was nominated for a Grammy Award in the category of Best Traditional Pop Vocal Album.
+On January 26, 2010, Manilow released The Greatest Love Songs of All Time, and, in December of that year, the album was nominated for a Grammy Award in the category of Best Traditional Pop Vocal Album at the 52nd Grammy Awards.

 He opened his new show "Manilow Paris Las Vegas" at the Paris Hotel & Casino at Las Vegas in March 2010.

 On December 11, 2010, Manilow performed at the Nobel Peace Prize Concert in Oslo, Norway.

 Manilow completed work on his new album, 15 Minutes, in March 2011, with his official Facebook page announcing that he had completed putting "finishing touches" to the album on March 16, 2011.

-On March 13, 2011, Manilow appeared at the Olivier Awards 2011 at London's Theatre Royal, Drury Lane, singing "Copacabana" with the BBC Concert Orchestra and also singing with hit West End star, Kerry Ellis.
+On March 13, 2011, Manilow appeared at the 2011 Laurence Olivier Awards at London's Theatre Royal, Drury Lane, singing "Copacabana" with the BBC Concert Orchestra and also singing with hit West End star, Kerry Ellis.

 Since March 2011, he has hosted They Write the Songs, a documentary series for BBC Radio 2 in which he looks at the life and work of popular composers.

 In May 2011, Manilow recorded his concerts at the O2 Arena in London, for CD and DVD release in early 2012.

-In a June 2011 interview with the Los Angeles Times, Manilow said that his new album is influenced by Britney Spears; the album is about the pleasures and pitfalls of fame.
-It was influenced directly by Spears' personal struggles in late 2007.
-The album 15 Minutes debuted at number 7 on the U.S. Billboard 200 Album Chart.
+In a June 2011 interview with the Los Angeles Times, Manilow said his new album was influenced by Britney Spears; the album is about the pleasures and pitfalls of fame.
+It was influenced directly by Spears's personal struggles in 2007.
+15 Minutes debuted at number 7 on the U.S. Billboard 200 Album Chart.
 The first single from 15 Minutes, "Bring on Tomorrow", entered the U.S. Billboard Hot 200 Singles Chart's top 40, becoming Manilow's 47th top 40 hit.

 In November 2011, Manilow recorded his shows at the Paris Las Vegas for an upcoming TV special and DVD release.

 Manilow concluded his two-year residency at the Paris Hotel in Las Vegas on December 11, 2012.
 This also ended his seven-year stay in Las Vegas.

 In January 2013, Manilow returned to Broadway with his concert series "Manilow on Broadway".
 It was his first appearance on Broadway in more than two decades.